segraef/graef.io/basic-markdown-syntax/index.md

 {{< admonition >}}
 This article is a shameful copy of the great [Grav original page](http://learn.getgrav.org/content/markdown).

-If you want to know about the extented Markdown syntax of **LoveIt** theme, please read [extended Markdown syntax page](../theme-documentation-content#extended-markdown-syntax).
 {{< /admonition >}}

 Let's face it: Writing content for the Web is tiresome.
 WYSIWYG editors help alleviate this task, but they generally result in horrible code, or worse yet, ugly web pages.